Holohedron/Unity-Experimental-DXR/README.md

 Unity Forum Link: https://forum.unity.com/threads/unity-experimental-hdrp-dxr.656092/

 FAQ:
+- What are the current limitation

+This experimental version don't support deformation (skinning, morph target).
+It doesn't support visual effect graph.
+It is restricted to Lit and Unlit shader and Lit shader graph for reflection and primary ray material.
+Only rectangular area light shadow are raytraced.
+Transparent aren't supported in most effect.
+No multi-gpu support.

 - I get " this application wont work on this computer" when running Unity.exe

 You don't have all the files from the repository.
 This project uses Git Large Files Support (LFS).
 Downloading a zip file using the green button on Github **will not work**.
 You must clone the project with a version of git that has LFS.
 You can download Git LFS here: <https://git-lfs.github.com/>.